rdeabreu/calico-aks-hands-on/README.md

 export CC_TOKEN=<TOKEN>
 ```

-Then you can scan the three images for the application we want to rollout:
+Then you can scan the three images for the application we want to rollout (please remember you must have the docker daemon running on the system where you run this commands):

 ```
 ./tigera-scanner scan calico/yaobank-database:certification --apiurl $CC_URL --token $CC_TOKEN